Kazakh–Dzungar Wars: Third Kazakh offensive against Kalmyks (September–October 1725-1726)

+Liberation of Southeastern Kazakhstan

 In 1726, a meeting of representatives from the Kazakh juzes took place in Ordabasy near Turkestan, which decided to organize another militia.
-The committee chose Abilqaiyr Khan who was the leader of the Younger juz to be a commander of an army.
-After the meeting, the militia of the three Juzes united and were headed by Abilqaiyr and Bogenbai Batyr who in the Battle of Bulantin, defeated the Dzungar troops, which occurred in the foothills of Ulytau, in the Karasyir area.
+The committee chose Abilhair Khan who was the leader of the Younger juz to be a commander of an army.
+After the meeting, the militia of the three Juzes united and were headed by Abulhair and Bogenbai Batyr who in the Battle of Bulanty, defeated the Dzungar troops, which occurred in the foothills of Ulytau, in the Karasyir area.
 This was the first, over many years, a major victory for Kazakhs over the Dzungars that gained a moral and strategic recognition.
-The terrain where this battle took place was called "Kalma қırılғan" - "a place where the Kalmaks were exterminated".
+The terrain where this battle took place was called "Kalma қırılғan" – "a place where the Kalmaks were exterminated".

-In around 1726–1738, another Dzungar-Qing war began.
-As a result, the Dzungars were forced to retreat back to the western borders in a defensive position.

 In 1727, Tsewang Rabtan died which caused a rivalry between the contenders and heirs to the throne with most of the competition revolving around the sons of Tsewang Rabtan who were Lausan Shono and Galdan Tseren.
 Galdan Tseren, after defeating his brother Lausan Shono for the power, had to deal with a two-front war conflict.

-From December 1729 to January 1730, near Lake Alakol, the Battle for Ańyraqaı took place, where 30,000 best warriors from all the three Kazakh juzes were led by Abilqaiyr Khan.
-Military operations took place in the territory of 200 km and according to a legend, the battle lasted 40 days and represented a lot of fights, confrontations of various units, clashes between the reoccurring locations at the mountain peaks.
-The number of soldiers from two sides, again according to different studies, range from 12,000 to 150,000 men.
-The only thing that remains certain is that it was a victory for the Kazakhs.
-The Battle of Ańyraqaı played an important role in the victorious 200-year war conclusion of the Kazakh people where the Dzungar army was successfully defeated.

-After the battle, the relationship between the Kazakh sultans was divided where Sultan Abulmambet migrated to the residence of Kazakh khans which was in Turkestan while Abilqaiyr hastily retreated to the territory of the Younger Juz.
-The sources do not mention the reasons for an inconsistent behavior by the Sultans despite them all fighting on the same side in the Ańyraqaı battle.
-It is believed that the main reason for the split between Kazakh khans was due to a struggle for complete power.
-After the death of Tauke Khan's son, Bolat, who was the khan of all three Juzes; Semek from the Younger Juz, and Abilqaiyr from the Middle Juz, both claimed the throne.
-The majority choice fell to Sultan Abulmbambet, the son of Bolat Khan.
-Semek and Abilqaiyr considered themselves neglected and because of it, they abandoned the battlefield, which was a morale blow to the campaign of liberating Kazakh lands from the Dzungarian invaders.

-Fourth stage (1730–1756)
+This internal Dzungar weakness provided the Kazakhs with a critical window of opportunity to consolidate their forces and prepare for a final, decisive confrontation.

+In November 1728, Sameke Khan sent a special embassy to the Volga Kalmyks for peace negotiations.
+The talks led to mutual reconciliation, allovwing the Kazakh khans to shift their main military efforts to the Southeastern Front.